20 Smart Home Tips and Tricks to Optimize Your Smart Home

 As a general rule, for every 12 smart home devices you have, you should have at least 5Mbps of available internet bandwidth (and at least 10Mbps and likely more if you have video cameras).
 But within your home, you will need far more bandwidth as these devices (and especially video devices) offer much higher quality streams that can quickly suck up hundreds of Mbps of your network bandwidth.

-Also, if you can, take anything off the wireless network that you can.
+Also, take anything off the wireless network that you can.
 If your desktop computer has an ethernet port, use an ethernet cable to plug it in directly to your router.
 If you’re willing to do a bit of extra work and purchase a mesh networking system, we recommend running cables from your primary node to your accessory nodes will allow them to communicate with each other off the wireless network, opening up bandwidth for Wi-Fi-only devices.

 I have a home security system.
 Do I need smart home technology?

 There are many benefits of having a smart home.
 However, it’s different from other types of homes that aren’t quite so high-tech.
-For example, home security systems have some connected features but are more security than convenience-oriented.
+For example, home security systems have some connected features but are more secure than convenience-oriented.
 Home automation systems offer advantages far beyond home security.

 Smart Speakers: The Perfect Companion for Your Smart Home

-While it’s convenient to control your smart home through an app, it’s even more so using smart speakers like Amazon Alexa or Google’s Assistant.
+While it’s convenient to control your smart home through an app, it’s even more so using smart speakers like Amazon Alexa or Google Assistant.
 For example, you can create a “good night” scene where everything turns off and locks your doors.
 This is the perfect way to ensure that all of your devices are shut down for the evening.

 Alexa vs Google Assistant: Which Virtual Assistant is Right For You?